 It is easy to fall into the belief that the doctor knows everything, we have been led to believe that all our lives.
 But, you live in your body everyday, every cycle, and you know when you are ovulating, when your fertile window is, what food gives you energy, how your body likes to move and what helps you decrease your stress.
 Your doctors are valuable partners in your fertility journey, and I am so grateful to my doctor for helping us become a family, but don’t underestimate your own knowledge of yourself.

 Sometimes on this journey, we may need a guide to help us tune in to ourselves and listen without judgement as we try to listen and respond to the messages our body gives us.

 If you are on this journey and need some support, let’s set up a time to talk.
 Trying to get pregnant is a vulnerable topic and sometimes we need a person to listen that is not so close to the situation, I get that.
 I support women just like you, who want to prepare their body for pregnancy so they can optimize their fertility.
-If you are ready to talk, contact me here.
+If you are ready to talk, you can schedule a FREE 30 minute Connection Call here.